 3. Emergency Toolkits

-Travelers should always have a basic toolkit while they are on an expedition to a wild forest.
+Travelers should always have a basic handyman toolkit while they are on an expedition to a wild forest.
 Things don’t work in terms of socialism and democracy in the forest; the only rule out there is the survival of the fittest.
-So, if you need to survive you should be strong enough to encounter any issue occurring there and doing that with your bare hand is not easy.
+So, if you need to survive you should be strong enough to encounter any issue occurring there, then fixing it with your bare hand is not easy.
 So it is necessary to equip yourself with a toolkit and be a bush mechanic.

 5. Shelter- Bring a hammer.

 Next, to food, shelter proves to be a vital requirement in the wilderness travel.
-You wouldn’t understand its importance at daytime, and its importance would be felt only when you are tired and need a rest when it’s raining.
+You wouldn’t understand its importance in the daytime, and its importance would be felt only when you are tired and need a rest when it’s raining.

 My tent of choice is the Coleman 8 Person tent which has a full rain fly.
 This tent is fully waterproof and has heaps of room inside for my family.
 I like that is has a large fast exit swinging door.